ScatteredDrifter/Buran-Ortho/README.md

 For the top-part of the case there are several options available, where each of them was designed for a specific layout.

+Another **beautiful** case is to be found [here](https://github.com/subottimale/Buran-Bofa-case).
+Maybe consider it, seems to be constructed better overall.

 ## Firmware ::